In This Article

-As a group fitness aficionado and instructor, transitioning to at-home workouts during the pandemic hasn't been easy.
+As a group fitness aficionado and instructor, transitioning to at-home workouts during 2020 hasn't been easy.
 I much prefer challenging, sweaty classes packed with people to choose-your-own-adventure solo gym sessions, which is perhaps what drew me to teaching yoga and yoga sculpt.
-The bulk of my pandemic workouts have thus been self-guided yoga classes peppered with outdoor runs: my way to mourn the loss of in-person studio classes.
+The bulk of my recent workouts have thus been self-guided yoga classes peppered with outdoor runs: my way to mourn the loss of in-person studio classes.

 FitOn is a digital fitness platform that offers unlimited free classes spanning everything from cardio to strength training to meditation, many of which are taught by celebrity trainers (or celebrities themselves, like Gabrielle Union and Jonathan Van Ness).
 The app was founded in 2019 by former FitBit executive Lindsay Cook, and has since amassed more than 5 million members, according to the FitOn website.